Third Workshop on Multilingual Surface Realisation

-The first workshop on multilingual surface realization aims at bringing together people who are interested in surface-oriented Natural Language Generation problems such as word order determination, inflection, functional word determination, paraphrasing, etc., especially in a multilingual context.
-The 2020 edition of the workshop, MSR’20, will incorporate presentation of the results of the Surface Realization Shared Task 2018 and of a number of technical papers on (M)SR topics.
+- The Multilingual Surface Realisation workshop series aims to bring together researchers interested in surface-oriented Natural Language Generation problems such as word order determination, inflection, functional word determination, paraphrasing, etc., especially in a multilingual context.
+The 2020 edition of the workshop, MSR’20, will incorporate presentation of the results of the Surface Realisation Shared Task 2020 and of a number of technical papers on (M)SR topics.
 The workshop will be held at COLING'20 in Barcelona, on December 12 2020.

 Call for papers↑

-To complement the presentation of the SR’18 results, MSR-WS solicits contributions on all topics that are related to multilingual and monolingual surface realisation in NLG, specifically including and encouraging reversible methods.
-We welcome all submissions that address problems of surface-oriented generation such as grammatical and/or information structure-driven word order determination, inflection, functional word determination, paraphrasing, etc. The presented works are expected to be a clear contribution to the progress in robust multilingual surface generation, i.e., be language-independent or easily portable from one language to another and clearly scalable.
-The topics of interest include, but are not limited to:
+- MSR’20 invites contributions on all topics that are related to multilingual and monolingual surface realisation in NLG, specifically including and encouraging reversible methods.
+We welcome all submissions that address problems of surface-oriented generation such as grammatical and/or information structure-driven word order determination, inflection, functional word determination, paraphrasing, etc. We particularly encourage the submission of papers that make a clear contribution to the progress in robust multilingual surface generation, i.e. present methods easily portable from one language to another and clearly scalable.
+Topics of interest include, but are not limited to:

 - Function word generation